Vietnam.vn - Nền tảng quảng bá Việt Nam

 Châu Phi đạt bước tiến to lớn trong hợp tác với Trung Quốc

-In addition, construction and engineering company CAMCE signed an MoU to build an international airport outside N'Djamena and modern integrated farms in four other localities.
+Additionally, construction and engineering company CAMCE signed an MoU to build an international airport outside N'Djamena and modern integrated farms in four other localities.

-Another project between Chad and construction company CGCOC will help strengthen the sanitation network to prevent frequent flooding in the capital N'Djamena, while an MoU signed with Chinese state-owned defense company CATIC will contribute to strengthening Chad's military capabilities.
+Another project between Chad and construction company CGCOC will help strengthen the sanitation network to prevent frequent flooding in the capital N'Djamena, while a MoU signed with Chinese state-owned defense company CATIC will contribute to strengthening Chad's military capabilities.

-Also on September 4, the Senegalese presidential office announced that the West African country had signed about a dozen agreements with China, including in the fields of information and communications technology, green development and media.
+Also on September 4, the Senegalese presidential office announced that the West African country had signed about a dozen agreements with China, including in the fields of information and communication technology, green development and media.
 Accordingly, President Xi Jinping announced unconditional funding worth 27 billion CFA ($45.8 million) for Senegal.

-Over the past quarter century, Chinese companies have helped African countries build or upgrade more than 10,000km of railways, nearly 100,000km of highways, about 1,000 bridges, nearly 100 ports, and 66,000km of power transmission and distribution lines, all creating connecting arteries across the African continent.
+Over the past quarter-century, Chinese companies have helped African countries build or upgrade more than 10,000km of railways, nearly 100,000km of highways, about 1,000 bridges, nearly 100 ports, and 66,000km of power transmission and distribution lines, all creating connecting arteries across the African continent.

 Source: https://baoquocte.vn/chau-phi-dat-buoc-tien-to-lon-trong-hop-tac-voi-trung-quoc-285062.html